-As an eCommerce owner, are you doing enough to address and overcome your customers’ fears?
+As an eCommerce owner, are you doing enough to address and overcome your customers’ concerns?
 If not, don’t worry – we’ll explain how you can protect your customers by using PCI compliance.
 We’ll also make sure you understand the ins and outs of PCI compliance, the steps to get started, and the penalties for not meeting PCI standards.

-PCI Compliance was established in 2006 to help protect businesses from credit card fraud.
-It was established by five of the largest major payment brands (Visa, Mastercard, American Express, Discover and JCB) in an effort to increase control over where cardholder data is stored, processed or transmitted for websites that take payment online.
+PCI compliance was established in 2006 to help protect businesses from credit card fraud.
+It was established by five of the largest major payment brands (Visa, Mastercard, American Express, Discover, and JCB) in an effort to increase control over where cardholder data is stored, processed, or transmitted for websites that take payment online.

 In short, PCI compliance is a set of security standards used to help protect consumers’ credit card data whenever they make a purchase online.

 Any individual or business that stores, processes, or transmits payment card information needs to meet PCI compliance requirements.
 This includes small businesses, companies that only take payments over the phone, and even companies that use a third-party payment processing system, like PayPal.

 While PCI compliance is not a federal law in the United States, it is strongly enforced by the major card brands listed above.
 It is a security standard that applies to all individuals, businesses, or organizations that accept, transmit, or store cardholder data.

 Meeting PCI requirements can be a very time-consuming and complicated process.
 In addition, maintaining compliance can be even more challenging.
 There are quarterly and annual assessments organizations need to complete on an ongoing basis to maintain compliance.

 However, only 27.9% of organizations are fully compliant with these requirements.
 One of the roadblocks is the extensive questionnaire individuals need to complete to get started, as well as the ongoing validation process.